joaoffnogueira/legacy-almostjohn/_posts/2022-05-16-notes-about-typography.md

 Arguably one of the most important aspects when considering typography is adding a sense of hierarchy.
 Hierarchy is a logical and visual way to express the relative importance of different text elements by providing a visual guide to their organization.
 A text hierarchy helps make a layout clear, unambiguous and easier to digest.

-Colour can be used to provide a logical, visual hierarchy for text, in addition to providing definition, contrast and added meaning to text elements.
+Color can be used to provide a logical, visual hierarchy for text, in addition to providing definition, contrast and added meaning to text elements.

 The use of type on screen shares many of the requirements and concerns of type on a printed page.
 The same thought patterns govern the use of layout and the font choices made, but the end result is a little less controllable.